Justin-Watkins/Justin-Watkins.github.io/05-Segmentation.md

 # sapply(1:length(names(demo_data)), function(x)
 #        paste(sum(is.na(demo_data[,x])),names(demo_data[x])))

-# A best practice is to funcionalize in R when possible
+# A best practice is to use apply functions in R when possible
 ```